Sean-jii/Project-Devices-Accidentally-Exposed-to-the-Internet/README.md

 Sample Queries (spoilers, highlight or copy/paste to reveal):

-// Check most failed logons
-DeviceLogonEvents
-| where LogonType has_any("Network", "Interactive", "RemoteInteractive", "Unlock")
-| where ActionType == "LogonFailed"
-| where isnotempty(RemoteIP)
-| summarize Attempts = count() by ActionType, RemoteIP, DeviceName
-| order by Attempts

-// Take the top 10 IPs with the most logon failures and see if any succeeded to logon let RemoteIPsInQuestion = dynamic(["119.42.115.235","183.81.169.238", "74.39.190.50", "121.30.214.172", "83.222.191.62", "45.41.204.12", "192.109.240.116"]);
-DeviceLogonEvents
-| where LogonType has_any("Network", "Interactive", "RemoteInteractive", "Unlock")
-| where ActionType == "LogonSuccess"
-| where RemoteIP has_any(RemoteIPsInQuestion)

-// Look for any remote IP addresses who have had both successful and failed logons
-// Investigate for potential brute force successes let FailedLogons = DeviceLogonEvents
-| where LogonType has_any("Network", "Interactive", "RemoteInteractive", "Unlock")
-| where ActionType == "LogonFailed"
-| where isnotempty(RemoteIP)
-| summarize FailedLogonAttempts = count() by ActionType, RemoteIP, DeviceName
-| order by FailedLogonAttempts;
-let SuccessfulLogons =  DeviceLogonEvents
-| where LogonType has_any("Network", "Interactive", "RemoteInteractive", "Unlock")
-| where ActionType == "LogonSuccess"
-| where isnotempty(RemoteIP)
-| summarize SuccessfulLogons = count() by ActionType, RemoteIP, DeviceName, AccountName
-| order by SuccessfulLogons;
-FailedLogons
-| join SuccessfulLogons on RemoteIP
-| project RemoteIP, DeviceName, FailedLogonAttempts, SuccessfulLogons, AccountName

-Timeline Summary and Findings:

-Seanji-mde-test has been internet facing for several days:
+Seanji-mde-test has been internet facing for several days

 DeviceInfo
 | where DeviceName == "seanji-mde-test"
 | where IsInternetFacing == true
 | order by Timestamp desc

-- Last internet facing time: 2025-11-18 T21:44:03
+- Last internet facting time: 2025-11-18 T21:44:03

-Several bad actors have been discovered attempting to log into the target machine:
+Several bad actors have been discovered attempting to log into the target machine.

 DeviceLogonEvents
 | where DeviceName == "seanji-mde-test"
 | where LogonType has_any("Network", "Interactive", "RemoteInteractive", "Unlock")